-- Power increase-increase the power output of the subscriber units (for terminal to base station limited situations) - Waveform design-use waveforms that can better tolerate weak signals - Coverage extension-set up an ad hoc network to "relay" the signal among closer spaced radios - Subscriber receiver parameter modification-the optimum receiver configuration in noise-limited situations is typically not the same as for interference limited situations, so in noise-limited cases where adjacent channel interference is not a concern, some improvement in link margin can be afforded with a filter change.
+- Coverage extension-set up an ad hoc network to "relay" the signal among closer spaced radios - Subscriber receiver parameter modification-the optimum receiver configuration in noise-limited situations is typically not the same as for interference limited situations, so in noise-limited cases where adjacent channel interference is not a concern, some improvement in link margin can be afforded with a filter change.
 Also, even RF front end components of the subscriber radio could be controlled to enable more effective radio sensitivity at the expense of higher interference susceptibility. - Antenna gain-use site and/or terminal antennas that can optimize gain in the desired direction of communication, either adaptively or via external control.

 All of the techniques described in the above lists can be performed today, but require extensive human (manual) analysis.
 Cognitive radio capabilities can automate significant parts of the process, shortening the time required to execute performance improvement actions and reducing the burden on the humans in the loop.
 That is, much less time required for operators to react to the situation; operating parameters could be optimized automatically; and automated monitoring of performance over time allows parameters to be adjusted automatically as well.
-With respect to the specific aspects of the scenario situation noted in Section 5.4.1, this use case would result in the following:
+With respect to the specific aspects of the scenario situation noted in Section B.4.1, this use case would result in the following: